TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 To reduce resources consumption Sliding-window, Session-window and Single-side-join precompute aggregates in slices.
 [This video](https://www.youtube.com/watch?v=2bVC7sS1HVc) explains the concept of slices; please bear in mind that our implementation is slightly different.
 There are two implications of using slices:
 * The slice length is the compromise between precision and resource requirements; in Nussknacker it is set to 1 minute
-* If the event with the aggregate is emitted becasue a new event arrived to the aggregate node and the window length is set to M minutes, the actual window length will be somewhere in the range of (M-1, M] minutes, depending on when exactly the event arrived.
+* If the event with the aggregate is emitted because a new event arrived to the aggregate node and the window length is set to M minutes, the actual window length will be somewhere in the range of (M-1, M] minutes, depending on when exactly the event arrived.

 Short slices cost more - in our case more memory and disk usage by RocksDB whereas longer slices do not give proper insight into what's happening.
-In Nussknacker we chose 60 seconds slice lenght since it's good tradeoff between performance and cost.
+In Nussknacker we chose 60 seconds slice length since it's good tradeoff between performance and cost.

 | aggregationType    | slice lentht      |
 | ------------------ | ----------------- |